Shortness of Breath (SOB / Dyspnea)-

 For optimal breathing development, you need to make conscious efforts towards altering your lifestyle.
 You also need to add nutritional and cleansing aids that help rebuild your entire breathing system.
 We have seen that those who skip on incorporating essential nutritional supplements often fall prey to conditions like asthma, bronchitis, COPD and emphysema.

-Action Steps for Breathing EasierBecause of the many potential reasons for shortness of breath, I have created a program that addresses it in many of its different aspects.
+Action Steps for Breathing EasierBecause of the many potential reasons for SOB, I have created a shortness of breath remedy program that addresses it in many of its different aspects.

 There are certain steps that are followed: